Sengkang LRT line

 The Sengkang LRT line (SKLRT) is a 10.7 km elevated automated guideway transit line in Sengkang, Singapore.
-The driverless line consists of 14 stations on two loops, with Sengkang station serving as the interchange for both loops and linking the line to the North East MRT line.
+The driverless line consists of 14 stations on two loops, with Sengkang station serving as the interchange for both loops and linking to the North East Line on the Mass Rapid Transit system.
 It is the second Light Rail Transit (LRT) line in Singapore after the Bukit Panjang LRT line, and the first LRT line operated by SBS Transit.

 The SKLRT was planned in tandem with the development of the Sengkang estate in the 1990s.
 Construction of the LRT stations and viaducts was completed in 2001, and the Land Transport Authority transferred operations to SBS Transit in September 2002.
 The east loop began operations on 18 January 2003, followed by the west loop on 29 January 2005, with Kupang station being the last to open on 27 June 2015.

 The line operates using Kyosan Electric's Automated People Mover (APM) fixed block signalling system and Mitsubishi Heavy Industries' Crystal Mover APM cars.
 The SKLRT initially ran single-car operations until it was upgraded for two-car operations in December 2015 to accommodate increased ridership.
 Between 2018 and 2022, the SKLRT underwent further renewal works to improve its reliability.
-A new fleet of 25 two-car APMs is expected to progressively enter service from 2025 until 2028, replacing 25 one-car trains and half of the 16 two-car trains in the existing fleet.
+A new fleet of 25 two-car APMs have entered service since 15 July 2025 with more sets to be introduced until 2028, progressively replacing 25 one-car trains and half of the 16 two-car trains in the existing fleet.